Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - When I read cishet experiences of their sexuality, I feel nothing but alienation.
 - From [[8 Sexual Dysphoria]]
     - Deviations from these roles often result in shame, both from partners and from peers.
-    - Trans people who enter into perceptually heterosexual relationships pre-transition sometimes find themselves losing interest in sexual intercourse, as penetrative acts do not produce the fulfillment that they would expect.
+    - [[transgender|Trans]] people who enter into perceptually heterosexual relationships pre-transition sometimes find themselves losing interest in sexual intercourse, as penetrative acts do not produce the fulfillment that they would expect.
-    - Trans children often internalize their view of their peers based on their true gender, and one does not objectify their equals
+    - [[transgender|Trans]] children often internalize their view of their peers based on their true gender, and one does not objectify their equals
     - Even around the most beautiful women, I would avoid even looking at them,

 # [[Sometimes]]